 - Dare to take time for myself.

-But the statement that came to me, that stuck with me for the year 2014, was “Dare to change.”
+But the statement that stuck with me, was “Dare to change.”

 The year, 2014, presented me with several changes, and change can open the door to new opportunities.

 - I retired from teaching after 34 years (31 of those year spent at the high school level).
 I closed the door to my classroom for the last time on June 10.

 - We started an independent trucking company with one owner-operator trucker, my husband: he drives; I do the books.

 - We boxed up the contents of my mother’s home and moved the bulk of it into my garage, my living space, and my basement.

 - I helped my children move (my oldest son and his family) into my mother’s home; then, I helped my youngest and his girlfriend move from their apartment into her parent’s home.